SmallJosePhD/smalljosephd.github.io/_publications/2018-energy-use-determinants.md

 ---
-title: "ppraisal of the Determinants of Energy Use in Lapai Local Government"
+title: "Appraisal of the Determinants of Energy Use in Lapai Local Government"
 collection: publications
 permalink: /publication/2018-energy-use-determinants
 date: 2018-10-1